f5devcentral/ai-stepbystep-lab/docs/class1/module2/lab1.rst

 Now take a step back and see what you've just built.
 You have your own working generative AI environment!
 And your prompt session history in the left-hand menu, no less.
 Not too shabby, right?!?

-You might have noticed that your initial prompt took a hot minute to get a response.
+Depending on the model you chose, you might have noticed that your initial prompt took a hot minute to get a response.
 This is due to the way Ollama is set up in docker by default.
-When you ran a model in Module 1 via a ``docker exec`` command within the container, it loaded that model into memory, but only for a short while.
-You can see when I drop the model list down that there is a green dot next to tinylama, indicating that the model is loaded, and hovering over the green dot shows the tool tip that it will unload in 4 minutes.
+When you ran a model in Module 1 via a ``docker exec`` command within the container, it loaded that model into memory, but only for a short while after the first five models, which are set to stay loaded forever.
+You can see when I drop the model list down that there is a green dot next to the loaded models.
+Hovering over the model's green dot shows the tool tip that it will unload in 292 years.
+I think you'll make it through the lab!

 .. image:: images/06_openwebui_chatbot_models.png